r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 passed, it is enough for the involved packages).
 Checking with the full toolchain took 3 minutes (note: the timings are expected to vary based on internal github setup).
-More information is available [here](https://github.com/kalibera/ucrt3), based on "ucrt3" when it was the same as R-devel.
-However, for use with current R 4.2 or R-devel and Rtools42, this will have to be updated.
+More information is available [here](https://github.com/kalibera/ucrt3), based on "ucrt3", so the experimental builds of Rtools.

 ## Other package building/checking options